emmastrand/EmmaStrand_Notebook/_posts/2022-02-22-16S-Analysis-Central-Working-Document.md

 - OTU vs. ASV decision - make note in each notebook post above RE what pipeline is using OTU vs ASV
 - Look into what the biases are for the primer that we used for our data (V4 vs. V3/4)

-### Currently stuck on - as Friday morning Feb 25 2022
+### Currently stuck on - as monday early afternoon Feb 28 2022

-Holobiont Integration Mothur: confirm 2x250 vs 2x300 bp sequencing.
-Move forward with min=200 and T or F depending on type of sequencing.
+Holobiont Integration Mothur: running from contigs.sh, just takes awhile with 250 samples.
 Holobiont Integration QIIME2: Not stuck, just continue on to subsample and run diversity metrics steps.

 KBay QIIME2: I'm losing most of my sequencing at the input step.. could this be the same error as Mothur above?
 See note below KBay Mothur.
 KBay Mothur: Low # of contigs from the very beginning... **sequencing issue?**